FixMyBerlin/atlas-app/README.md

 ### Testing the production bundle

 1. Make sure `npm run dev` works as expected.
 This will make sure all packages are patched.
-2. Create a `.env.production.local` with settings linke
+2. Create a `.env.production.local` with settings like
    ```
    NEXT_PUBLIC_APP_ORIGIN=http://127.0.0.1:3000
    NEXT_PUBLIC_APP_ENV='staging' # 'staging', 'production'